fullstack200/Student-Assistant/README.md

-# Student Buddy
+# Student-Assistant

-Welcome to **Student Buddy**!
+Welcome to **Student-Assistant**!
 This is a terminal-based application developed in Python, designed to assist students with various academic and extracurricular activities.

 ## Features
 - **Student Registration:**